pegasystems/react-sdk/README.md

 ## Pega Infinity Server and Constellation-enabled Application

-The React SDK assumes that you have access to a Pega Infinity server (8.7.0 GA) running an application that is configured to run using the Constellation UI service.
+This **8.7 version** of the React SDK assumes that you have access to a Pega Infinity server (**8.7.0+ GA**) running an application that is configured to run using the Constellation UI service.

 The **MediaCo** sample application is already configured as a Constellation application and can be found in the React SDK download associated with this repo which is available at [https://community.pega.com/marketplace/components/react-sdk](https://community.pega.com/marketplace/components/react-sdk).
 The OAuth 2.0 Client Registration records associated with the **MediaCo** application are available in the same React SDK download.